cprodhomme/arctic_admin/README.md

 ### 1 - Preparation

-Install the assets from npm or yarn
+Install the needed assets with npm or yarn:

 ```
-yarn add arctic_admin
+yarn add arctic_admin @fortawesome/fontawesome-free
 ```